Brandonyli/brandonleeJIPCAD.github.io/index.md

 The NOM file containing the C++ generator files, an example NOM file, and the edited NOM language file can be found [here](https://github.com/Brandonyli/brandonyli.github.io/tree/main/linemesh).

 ## About
 Brandon Lee is a current 4th-year at UC Berkeley majoring in Data Science and minoring in Computer Science, with an emphasis in Economics.
+He has taken courses in Linear Algebra, Multivariable Calculus, Discrete Math, Probability Theory, Data Structures, Low-Level Programming, Database Systems, Algorithms, Cybersecurity, Machine Learning, Natural Language Processing, and Data Science Techniques.
+Previous projects include RISC-V CPU design, NP-Hard Minimum Weighted Connected Dominating Set algorithm design, Database System design, and Neural Net design.
+He has been a member of the NOME3 Research Team since Fall 2020, and has worked on generator creation, stress testing, code documentation, and compilation issue resolutions.

-This GitHub Page records the work that I have done for the NOME3 (Non-Orientable Manifold Editor) Project, which is a Computer-Aided Design tool being developed by a team of researchers under [Professor Carlo Sequin](https://people.eecs.berkeley.edu/~sequin/).
+This GitHub Page records the work that I, Brandon Lee, have done for the NOME3 (Non-Orientable Manifold Editor) Project, which is a Computer-Aided Design tool being developed by a team of researchers under [Professor Carlo Sequin](https://people.eecs.berkeley.edu/~sequin/).

 To see the main GitHub project, see [here](https://github.com/randyfan/NOME3).